MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/csv-mapping.md

 [!INCLUDE [data-mapping-overview](../../includes/data-mapping-overview.md)]

-Each element in the list must contain either of the following `properties`:
+Each item in a CSV mapping must contain either of the following `properties`:

 |Property|Description|
 |----|--|